chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Visualization
 ~~~~~~~~~~~~~
 The results are shown in an animation below.
-As seen, the bubbly flow can be observed on the right side. the color of the particles represents the ID, to make it easier to see mixing.
-On the left side, you see the velocity profile as well.
+As seen, the bubbly flow can be observed on the right side. the color of the particles represents their IDs, allowing for the visualization of the mixing.
+On the left side, we show the fluid velocity field.

 .. raw:: html